krzysztofpniak/crocks/docs/src/pages/docs/crocks/Writer.md

 Monoid m => Writer m a
 ```

 The `Writer` monad makes it possible to represent and compose computations that produce some
 additional data along with their computed values. `Writer` is a `Product` type that consists
-of a `Monoid` as a the first value that typically holds meta-data such as log lines, while the
+of a `Monoid` as a the first value that typically holds metadata such as log lines, while the
-second value holds the result of the computation.
+second value holds the result of a computation.

 <article id="topic-implements">